-64 Audio are finally offering up their most popular custom IEM in universal form, with a smooth and balanced sound that makes it a superb everyday earphone for most listeners.
+64 Audio are finally offering up their most popular custom IEM in universal form.
+The U6t has a smooth and balanced sound that makes it a superb everyday earphone for the majority of people.

 Fit for intended purpose